11 things to do when moving into a new house

 2. Check your smoke alarm and carbon monoxide detector

-There’s nothing more important than your family’s safety, so take a few moments to make sure your smoke alarm and carbon monoxide detector are working properly before you settle in for your first night of rest.
+There’s nothing more important than your family’s safety, so take a few moments to make sure your smoke alarm and carbon monoxide detector are working properly before your first night.

 3. Do a deep clean